shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     ![](../media/lab-05/image40.png)

-Now we need to set the counter if the dataflow activity fails.
+Now, we need to set the counter if the dataflow activity fails.
 In a Data Pipeline, we cannot self-reference a variable.
 This means we cannot increment the counter variable varCounter by adding one to its value (varCounter = varCounter + 1).
 So, we make use of the varTempCounter